Degree of Operating Leverage(DOL): A Guide for Entrepreneurs and Business Leaders

 Interpreting the Results

-What will happen if you are comparing two companies and both the company’s DOLs are the same?
+What if you are comparing two companies and both the company’s DOLs are the same?

 Let’s compare two companies, Company A and Company B, to understand the Degree of Operating Leverage (DOL) and see which company might be better in different scenarios.